maktoobgar/go_template/CONTRIBUTING.md

 ### Changelog

-Under **UNRELEASED** section, write a general simple sentence of what you did.
+Under **UNRELEASED** section, write a simple sentence of what you did.
 For example:
 - In `Errors` package when `New` function is called without a pointer but with a variable passed as parameters, it doesn't panic anymore.
 - Interfaces for internal `Service` package added.